Tenoywil/CaribEx-backend/PROJECT_SUMMARY.md

-# CaribX Backend - Project Summary
+# CaribEX Backend - Project Summary

 ## Overview

-This repository contains a complete, production-ready scaffold for the CaribX backend - a blockchain-backed money transfer and marketplace platform for Jamaica and the Caribbean.
+This repository contains a complete, production-ready scaffold for the CaribEX backend - a blockchain-backed money transfer and marketplace platform for Jamaica and the Caribbean.

 ## What Has Been Created